Françoise-Louise de La Baume Le Blanc was born on August 6 in 1644 to Françoise Le Provost and the officer Laurent de La Baume Le Blanc.

 The Comtesse de Soissons was not done with Louise either.
 The previous plan of a secret letter having failed, she now told the Queen quite plainly what was going on in a private conversation.
 It destroyed Marie-Thérèse’s romantic idea that a King could only love a Queen completely.
 She was beside herself, but instead of ceasing his relationship with Louise, Louis now showed her off even more openly.
 The Queen knew of it, thus Louis saw no reason to hide anymore.

 Hiding it got quite difficult anyway, because Louise, a unmarried Mademoiselle, was pregnant.
-She was thus removed from the household of Madame by her Royal Lover and placed in the Palais Brion, located in the garden of the Palais Royal.
+She was thus removed from the household of Madame by her Royal Lover and placed in the Palais Brion, located in the garden of the Palais-Royal.
 The King entrusted Colbert to prepare everything for the upcoming birth.
 Louise gave birth to a son, Charles, on December 19 in 1663.
-The boy was immediately brought to be baptised at the Church of Saint-Leu and afterwards given into the care of two of Colbert’s servants.
+The boy was immediately brought to be baptised at the Church de Saint-Leu and afterwards given into the care of two of Colbert’s servants.
 His parents being named as the Marquis de Lincourt and his wife Élisabeth de Beux.
 Although the King tried the best to keep the birth secret, rumours spread in Paris.
 As Mademoiselle de La Vallière visited Midnight-mass on the 24th of December, she was met with derision and fled the church.

-Life got not easier for Louise now she was the mother of a son fathered by Louis XIV.
+Life did not get easier for Louise now she was the mother of a son fathered by Louis XIV.
 Certain people started to avoid her, the Queen loathed her, others mocked her for her modesty.
-For the latter it was hard to understand why Louise was still so very plain.
+For the latter, it was hard to understand why Louise was still so very plain.
 She could have it all, but was content with little to nothing.
 Most unbecoming for a mistress of a King as great as Louis XIV.
 And the whole matter with the Plaisirs de l’Île enchantée, the first garden party of Versailles, where she looked so very embarrassed again….
 She almost tried to hide herself.
 Officially this party was celebrated in honour of the Queen and Queen Mother, but everyone knew it was actually dedicated to Louise.
 It was a declaration of love for her and she looked as if she wanted to run off.
 Most unbecoming.

 Anne d’Autriche was no fan of Louise.
 For ages she did her very best to avoid her son’s mistress, but now she actually had to receive her, and Marie-Thérèse was beside herself again.
 She urged Louis to break with Louise, in vain.

 And Louise was pregnant again, giving birth to another son, Philippe, on January 7 in 1665, followed by a third son, Louis, on December 27 the same year.
 Their first-born child Charles fell ill with influenza in July 1665 and passed away.
 Philippe and Louis would not live long either, both passed away in 1666.
-The same year in which Louise gave birth to a daughter, Marie Anne, in secret at the Château de Vincennes.
+The same year in which Louise gave birth to a daughter, Marie-Anne, in secret at the Château de Vincennes.

 After the death of Anne d’Autriche in 1666, Louis had no mind to hide his mistress anymore at all.
 Quite the scandal was caused by the fact that Mademoiselle de La Vallière was placed next to the Queen during mass, but Louis’ love for Louise was already declining…